Losing (or Gaining?) My Religion

 Religious Identity in Study Abroad

 While studying abroad, students are faced with establishing support networks in a new environment that can feel far from the comforts of home.
 This can place students who want to explore a religion in a situation they haven’t experienced before – do they out themselves and risk being, at best, acknowledged as "the (non)religious one", or at worst, ridiculed as "the (non)believer"?
 This question echoes even stronger for students coming from a country where they were a religious majority, and are studying abroad in a country where they are a religious minority - such as Christian American students studying in a predominantly Muslim, Jewish or Buddhist country.
 Being in the religious minority abroad raises questions about accessibility to religious services and resources, personal safety, and more.
 Being perceived or treated as a "minority" while abroad can be a valuable learning opportunity for students who may have no prior experience being "othered" at home.
 Although this is a unique experience for students to better understand the everyday challenges of their peers from minority or underrepresented communities, it can still be a jarring experience for students who have never experienced a minority status before.
 Many of these experiences were indicated on a recent student survey distributed by Diversity Abroad and members of the Diversity Network Religious Identity Task Force.
-An American Christian student who studied abroad in a diverse religious community in South Africa reflected on her time as a religious minority stating: “[studying abroad there was] a learning and humbling curve for me to realise that I ought to also be tolerant to other people's religions and not feel so superior and conceited.”
+An American Christian student who studied abroad in a diverse religious community in South Africa reflected on her time as a religious minority stating: “[studying abroad there was] a learning and humbling curve for me to realize that I ought to also be tolerant to other people's religions and not feel so superior and conceited.”

 Exposure of religious identity is also a critical issue for students with other visible identities, and raises the topic of intersectionality and legitimacy of dual identities.
 Due to the way that some religious leaders treat those who identify as LGBTQ, there are members of the queer community that are not comfortable around religion.
 Does this mean that an LGBTQ observant Muslim will be unwanted in an LGBTQ group due to their religious beliefs?
 There are also implications for race and ethnicity.
 In Israel it is not uncommon for a person of color to be Jewish.
 However, outside of Israel, Judaism is not a religion often associated with a person of color.
 Will that person not be believed to be Jewish, simply because of the color of their skin?
 Additionally, students may find that their ethnicity means that their host culture assumes they practice a certain religion.
 A Christian student studying abroad in India reported, “I am Indian by heritage, so when I went abroad many people assumed I was Hindu since majority of Indians are.”